 Thanks to the vast experience gained by operating in many countries, international insurance providers like Zurich, Friends Provident, Metlife and Salama have developed a robust system of claims processing and settling.

 Companies like Zurich, Friends Provident and Salama provide a well-developed customer support via their call centre and their offices across UAE.

 6. Internationally Portable and Tax efficient plans:

-Term Insurance plans in UAE are portable internationally.
+Term Insurance Plans in UAE are portable internationally.
 They continue to cover the insured during their travel and after a change in residency for all the benefits availed as a resident in UAE.

 7. US Dollar Denominated Plans:

 All insurance providers offer Term Insurance plans in US Dollar denomination, which is an ideal risk against a falling rupee.
-Rupee value has been constantly depreciating for the last 40 years, and more rapidly in the last few years.
+Rupee value has constantly been depreciating for the last 40 years, and more rapidly in the last few years.